Top-label calibration and multiclass-to-binary reductions: Experiments: M2B calibration with histogram binning

 \item For TL-MCE, TL-HB is the best performing method on CIFAR-10, by a huge margin.
-For CIFAR-100, TS or VS perform better than TL-HB, but not by a huge margin.
-TL-HB has low TL-MCE since it inherits the desirable conditional calibration properties of binary HB \citep{gupta2021distribution}.
-In a nutshell, HB requires that each bin gets roughly the same number of points; this ensures that the predictions more uniformly calibrated across all bins.
+For CIFAR-100, TS or VS perform slightly better than TL-HB.
+Since HB ensures that each bin gets roughly the same number of points, the predictions are well calibrated across bins, leading to smaller TL-MCE.
+A similar observation was also made by \citet{gupta2021distribution}.

-\item For CW-ECE, TL-HB is the best performing method across the two datasets and all four architectures.
-The N-HB method which has been used in many CW-ECE baseline experiments performs terribly. \end{enumerate} In Appendix~\ref{appsec:figs-ablations}, we report each of the results in Tables~\ref{tab:top-label-brier} and~\ref{tab:class-wise-brier} with the number of bins taking every value in the range $[5, 25]$.
-Most observations remain the same under this expanded study, which further strengthens our conclusions.
+\item For CW-ECE, CW-HB is the best performing method across the two datasets and all four architectures.
+The N-HB method which has been used in many CW-ECE baseline experiments performs terribly.
+In other words, skipping the normalization step leads to a large improvement in CW-ECE. \textbf{This observation is one of our most striking findings.} To shed further light on this, we note that the distribution-free calibration guarantees for CW-HB shown in Appendix~\ref{appsec:umd-class-wise} no longer hold post-normalization.
+Thus, both our theory and experiments indicate that skipping normalization improves CW-ECE performance. \end{enumerate} \textbf{Additional experiments in the Appendix. }In Appendix~\ref{appsec:figs-ablations}, we report each of the results in Tables~\ref{tab:top-label-brier} and~\ref{tab:class-wise-brier} with the number of bins taking every value in the range $[5, 25]$.
+Most observations remain the same under this expanded study.
+In Appendix~\ref{subsec:covertype-top-label}, we consider top-label calibration for the class imbalanced COVTYPE-7 dataset, and show that TL-HB adapts to tail/infrequent classes.